 In the Forex market the term margin is the amount of money required to open a leveraged position, or a contract in the market.

 Without leverage a trader placing a standard lot trade in the market would need to post the full contract value of $100,000 in order to have his or her trade executed.
 Leverage allows a trader to place the same $100,000 contract for an amount of margin (determined by the set level of leverage).
 For example, an account at 1:100 leverage would require $1,000 of margin to place a $100,000 trade.

 By offering leverage to the trader, the brokerage is essentially allowing the trader to open a contractual position with considerably less initial capital outlay.
 Without leverage, a trader placing a standard lot trade in the market would need to post the full contract value of $100,000.
-With a leverage of 1:100, the trader can in fact open the position with an initial leverage of USD $1,000.
+With a leverage of 1:100, the trader can in fact open the position with an initial margin of USD $1,000.

 Trading Forex on margin should be used wisely as it magnifies both your potential profits and potential losses.
 Remember, the higher the leverage, the higher the risk.

 Forex traders are subject to the margin rules set by their chosen brokers.
 In order to protect themselves and their traders, brokers in the Forex market set margin requirements and levels at which traders are subject to margin calls.
 A margin call would occur when a trader is utilizing too much of their available margin.
 Spread across too many losing trades, an over margined account can give a broker the right to close a trader's open positions.
 Every trader should be clear on the parameters of their own account, i.e. at what level are they subject to a margin call.
 Be sure to read the margin agreement in the account application when opening a live account.